bowen-upenn/Agent_Rationality/README.md

 We include all related works in our survey below, categorized by their fields. **Bold fonts are used to mark work that involve multi-modalities.** In their original writings, most existing studies do not explicitly base their frameworks on rationality.
 Our analysis aims to reinterpret these works through the lens of our four axioms of rationality, offering a novel perspective that bridges existing methodologies with rational principles.

 ## Knowledge Retrieval
+The parametric nature of LLMs fundamentally limits how much information they can hold.
+A multi-modal and/or multi-agent system can include planning agents in its framework, which is akin to the System 2 process that can determine how and where to retrieve external knowledge, and what specific information to acquire.
+Additionally, the system can have summarizing agents that utilize retrieved knowledge to enrich the system's language outputs with better factuality.

 RAG: Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks [Paper](https://arxiv.org/abs/2005.11401) \
 **Minedojo: Building open-ended embodied agents with internet-scale knowledge** [Paper](https://arxiv.org/abs/2206.08853) [Code](https://github.com/MineDojo/MineDojo) \
 ReAct: Synergizing reasoning and acting in language models [Paper](https://arxiv.org/abs/2210.03629) [Code](https://github.com/ysymyth/ReAct) \